If you were sexually assaulted, it was NOT your fault. Help is available.

 • Sexual coercion

 Every person is unique and may respond differently to being sexually assaulted.
-However, it is important to know that after a sexual assault you may experience:
+After a sexual assault you may experience any of the following symptoms of trauma:

 • Nervousness and anxiety